osamaashraf2005/Weather_Android/README.md

 ### Weather Display Screen
 <img width="314" alt="Screenshot 2024-09-22 at 8 29 55 PM" src="https://github.com/user-attachments/assets/ccf38099-4af9-4603-a23b-4720d167e28b">

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 This **README** file gives an overview of your weather app, the technology stack used, the project structure, and instructions for setup, testing, and running the app.
-Let me know if you need further adjustments!